middleware-labs/agent-apm-php/README.md

 Description: Agent APM for PHP

 ### Prerequisites
-* To monitor APM data on dashboard, [Middleware Host-agent](https://docs.middleware.io/docs/getting-started) needs to be installed.
+* To monitor APM data on dashboard, [Middleware Host-agent](https://docs.middleware.io/docs/getting-started) needs to be installed, You can refer [this demo project](https://github.com/middleware-labs/demo-apm/tree/master/php) to refer use cases of APM.
-* You can refer [this demo project](https://github.com/middleware-labs/demo-apm/tree/master/php) to refer use cases of APM.
+* PHP requires at least PHP 8+ and [OpenTelemetry PHP-Extension](https://opentelemetry.io/docs/instrumentation/php/automatic/#setup) to run this agent.

 ### Guides